kagurazakayashi/EvernightBoard/README.md

 If you want to distribute this application on app stores in China, you must have an ICP filing number and fill it in under `"cnICPfiling":""` for the corresponding platform.
 For details, please refer to the section about [Availability in China mainland in App Store Connect Help](https://developer.apple.com/help/app-store-connect/reference/app-information).

-### Build on Windows
+### Building on Windows

-- Build as a Windows application and run: `build.bat`.
+- Build and run as a Windows application: `build.bat`.
+  - MSIX installer package for Microsoft Store distribution: `dart.bat run msix:create`.
+  - EXE installer package for local installation: `"%ProgramFiles(x86)%\NSIS\makensis.exe" installer.nsi`
-- Build as an Android application and install: `build_apk.bat`.
+- Build as an Android application and install it: `build_apk.bat`.

-### Build on macOS or Linux
+### Building on macOS or Linux

-- Build as a macOS or Linux application and run: `./build.sh`.
+- Build and run as a macOS or Linux application: `./build.sh`.
-- Build as an Android application and install: `./build_apk.sh`.
+- Build as an Android application and install it: `./build_apk.sh`.

 ### Compiling for macOS or iOS